sora-xor/sora2-substrate-js-library/doc.md

 #### **api.tx.grandpa.noteStalled**

-> Note that the current authority set of the GRANDPA finality gadget has
+> Note that the current authority set of the GRANDPA finality gadget has stalled.
+>
-> stalled.
-This will trigger a forced authority set change at the beginning
+> This will trigger a forced authority set change at the beginning of the next session, to
-> of the next session, to be enacted `delay` blocks after that.
-The delay
+> be enacted `delay` blocks after that.
+The `delay` should be high enough to safely assume
-> should be high enough to safely assume that the block signalling the
+> that the block signalling the forced change will not be re-orged e.g. 1000 blocks.
+> The block production rate (which may be slowed down because of finality lagging) should
-> forced change will not be re-orged (e.g. 1000 blocks).
-The GRANDPA voters
+> be taken into account when choosing the `delay`.
+The GRANDPA voters based on the new
-> will start the new authority set using the given finalized block as base.
+> authority will start voting on top of `best_finalized_block_number` for new finalized
+> blocks. `best_finalized_block_number` should be the highest of the latest finalized
+> block of all validators of the new authority set.
+>
 > Only callable by root.

 arguments: